-There are a number of therapies that can offer help with this.
-The most effective I have found is the Grief Recovery Method described in The Grief Recovery Handbook by John W. James and Russell Friedman.
-You may not think of these types of loss as being associated with grief, they most certainly are.
+Another great resource is the Grief Recovery Method that’s explained in The Grief Recovery Handbook by John W. James and Russell Friedman.
+You may not think these types of losses are associated with grief, but they most certainly are.
 The book guides the reader through tried and tested steps to engage the recovery process and move on in their life.

-And for anyone reading this who doesn’t feel they need personal therapy but could really use some help to tackle their clutter before it gets out of hand, I teach Fast Track Clutter Clearing online courses that are open to people from all over the world.
+For anyone reading this who doesn’t feel they need personal help but could really use some motivation to tackle their clutter before it gets out of hand, my online clutter clearing courses are open to people from all over the world.
 Highly effective and great fun too!